 Children from around the Birmingham area enjoy the variety of activities at the Academy of the Arts camps.
 They learn art and music as well as enjoy the benefits of the beautiful Samford campus and swimming facilities.
 Each year there are music, art, and writing camps available for ages 4-17.

 The Academy of the Arts will offer three art camps this summer, (June 24-28 or July 22-26) for students who have completed first through fifth grade and another (June 3-7) for middle school students who have finished grades six through eighth.
 Summer Art Camp is one week full of inspiration and creative expressions in art.
 With the help of our experienced art instructors, the students will see, touch, hear and feel the vocabulary of art by incorporating color, line, shape, texture, space, value, form, balance and rhythm.
 The young art students will use various art media, including paint, clay and crayon.
 The middle school art students will work with various art media including ceramics.
 We are looking forward to seeing you at Art Camp 2019!

 Art Studio for Teens

-Adventures in Music
+Adventures in Music Summer Camp

-Are you that kid who writes poetry in math class?
+Are you that student who writes poetry in math class?
 Want to learn how to write better and enter contests and publications?
 This is the class for you.
 We will practice finding the perfect words, imagery and details that will make everyone want to read your journals!
 Boundless creativity lives in these small classes, which offer teacher feedback and sharing with peers.